 Whether you have applied for a new job or want to calculate an estimated income for yourself, it is good to know how much you are earning per hour.
 Suppose you are making $60,000 a year.
 How can you determine how much an hour is $60,000 a year?
-Here’s some math.
+Here’s the math.

 How Much an Hour Is 60,000 a Year?

 In this example, we are assuming that you work 40 hours a week, 52 weeks per year.
 In that case, you will be working 2,080 hours per year.

 When figuring out how much $60,000 a year per hour, you just need to divide your total salary by the number of hours you work.
-In this case, the answer is $28.85 an hour, more than four times the federal minimum wage in 2021.
+In this case, the answer is $28.85 an hour, nearly four times the federal minimum wage in 2022.